 [FUNC01] User Account Lock by Activating Panic Button

 This requirement is to lock user account after system detected user clicking the Panic Button.
 This change is applicable for KFH Online.
-Once customer activate the Panic Button, KFH Online instantly blocks customer’s access anytime without calling our Contact Centre if they detected they are a victim of scam or their login credentials have been compromised.
+Once customer activate the Panic Button, KFH Online instantly blocks customer’s access anytime without calling our Contact Centre if they detected they are a victim of scam, or their login credentials have been compromised.